 HNR 498.
-HONORS THESIS
+HONORS THESIS 1-4 sh

 This course is for advanced Honors Fellows who are preparing their Honors thesis.
 Students work independently with the guidance of a faculty mentor on projects approved by the Honors Program.
 Students registered for HNR 498 and their mentors must attend Honors thesis workshops.
-Students may take no more than four hours credit in one semester and 8 hours credit total.
+Students may take no more than four hours credit in one semester and eight hours credit total.
 Fulfills the Experiential Learning Requirement.